funcdfs/vscode-theme-KONNG/README.md

 - font：[hasklig](https://github.com/i-tu/Hasklig)  Source code Pro font with monospaced ligatures
   - or [Go Mono](https://go.dev/blog/go-fonts)
 - plugin: `Custom CSS and JS loader` (if you need fluorescent light)

+---

+> upd: the jetbrains theme file of KONNG is [here](https://github.com/fengwei2002/colorSchemeTool/tree/master/intellijThemes)

+usage method :

+- In your IDE, go to Preferences / Settings | Editor | Color Scheme.
+- Click on the Show Scheme Actions gear icon and select Import Scheme....
+- Choose the konng.icls file in [here](https://github.com/fengwei2002/colorSchemeTool/tree/master/intellijThemes)
+- then the editor part is finshed, the ui part you can use [nightfall](https://plugins.jetbrains.com/plugin/16142-nightfall-theme)
+---